dependabot/dependabot-script/README.md

 ### Native helpers

-Languages that require native helpers to be installed: Terraform, Python, Go (Dep & Modules), Elixir, PHP, JS
+Languages that require native helpers to be installed: Terraform, Python, Go, Elixir, PHP, JS

 To install the native helpers, export an environment variable that points to the directory into which the helpers should be installed and add the relevant bins